lon0862/3D_scene_reconstruction_semantic/README.md

 # Data Collection
 auto collect data from dataset_folder, ex: env_apartment0, env_apartmentM, which has download data from above link.<br>
-note : need to change self.\_scenes in data_generator.py to which scenes you want to collect in dataset_folder
+Note : need to change self.\_scenes in data_generator.py to which scenes you want to collect in dataset_folder
 ```
 python data_generator.py --dataset_folder [dataset_folder] --output [Output folder]
 ```